oldnomad/picosocks5/README.md

       will be used instead.

   So if you have another POSIX-compliant C runtime library that includes these features, PicoSOCKS5 can be ported to it.
+In particular, PicoSOCKS5 is known to successfully build and run with `musl` (version 1.2.2).

 - For crypto implementation, PicoSOCKS5 can use GnuTLS or OpenSSL library.
   Following features are used: